Class QueueMessageStream<M extends Message>

 Parameters:

-context - The context to accompany the message.
+context - the context associated with the message

 Returns:

-true if the message was successfully buffered.
-Otherwise false.
+true if the element was accepted, otherwise false.

 Parameters: